rmzetti/hover-exec/test/readmore.md

 ## Features

+*Hover-exec*
-*Hover-exec* facilitates execution from within the editor of fenced markdown code blocks in a variety of installed script languages.
-New script languages can be added with or without configuration.
-This extension is by no means intended as a replacement for the superb vscode notebooks.
-Instead it offers the opportunity, when working with markdown docs, to include 'live' calculations, results, code samples, demos, comparisons and useful links, using a range of possible scripts.
+- facilitates execution from within the editor of fenced markdown code blocks in a variety of script languages that are installed on your system
+- enables the inclusion of other script languages with or without configuration - see [`edit %h/test/readmore#add new`](test/readmore.md#add-new-script-language)
+- offers the opportunity, when working with markdown docs, to include 'live' calculations, results, code samples, demos, comparisons and useful links, using a range of possible scripts.
+- can execute a range of 'one-liners' and provides a quick calculation facility - see [One-liners and quickmath](#one-liners-and-quickmath).

 The *hover-exec* extension is activated when a markdown file is opened in the editor.

-In addition to executing scripts, *hover-exec* can execute a range of 'one-liners' and provides a quick calculation facility - see [One-liners and quickmath](#one-liners-and-quickmath).

 ### Compatibility with Markdown Preview Enhanced (*mpe*)